belle2/basf2/analysis/doc/GraFEI.rst

    This work is based on
    `'Learning tree structures from leaves for particle decay reconstruction' <https://iopscience.iop.org/article/10.1088/2632-2153/ac8de0>`_ by Kahn et al. Please consider citing both papers.
-   The code is adapted from the work of Kahn et al (available `here <https://github.com/Helmholtz-AI-Energy/BaumBauen>`_).
+   Part of the code is adapted from the work of Kahn et al (available `here <https://github.com/Helmholtz-AI-Energy/BaumBauen>`_).
    A detailed description of the model is also available in this `Belle II internal note <https://docs.belle2.org/record/3649>`_ (restricted access).

 The network is trained to predict the mass hypotheses of final state particles and the **Lowest Common Ancestor** (LCA) matrix of the event.
-Each element of this matrix corresponds to a pair of final state particles, and contains the lowest ancestor common to both particles.
+Each element of the LCA matrix contains the lowest ancestor common to a pair of final state particles.
 To avoid the use of a unique identifier for each ancestor, a system of classes is used:
 6 for :math:`\Upsilon (4S)` resonances, 5 for :math:`B^{\pm,0}` mesons, 4 for :math:`{D^{*}_{(s)}}^{\pm, 0}`, 3 for :math:`D^{\pm,0}`,
 2 for :math:`K_{s}^{0}`, 1 for :math:`\pi^{0}`` or :math:`J/\psi` and 0 for particles not belonging to the decay tree.